Remi-Huguet/Minishell/README.md

 - cd (not handled with ~)
 - env, setenv, unsetenv
 - exit to leave
 - ctrl C / Z
+- multi commands handled with ";"

 ## Options that are planed to be handled
-- ";" handler, to use multiple commands
 - Redirections (">", ">>", "<", "<<") handlers
 - Pipes ("|", "||") handlers